brianrainey/brianrainey.github.com/_posts/2014-04-26-online-alter-egos.md

 title: Online Alter Egos
 ---

-Having always taken a certain pride in consistency and accountability, the idea of online pseudonyms has never sat too easy with me.
+Having always taken a certain pride in being consistent and accountable, the idea of online pseudonyms has never sat too easy with me.

 [We Need Online Alter Egos Now More Than Ever](http://www.wired.com/2014/04/why-we-need-online-alter-egos-now-more-than-ever/)